Follow These Steps to Create an Effective Web Push Strategy

 Let’s face it: Web push is pretty great, right?
 Maybe we’re slightly biased, but nonetheless, we believe in the power of push.
 And better still, it’s so easy to get started, you can get set up and send out your first campaign in as little as 5 minutes.
 We’ll never apologize for making web push notifications easy to create and send, but we do want to caution you against sending campaigns without a strategy in place.

-Just like with any other marketing method, having a strategy in place is a major key to success.
+Just like with any other marketing you do, such as content marketing, having a strategy in place is a major key to success.
 Without determining what you want to accomplish, it’s hard to know what exactly you need to be doing.
 With that in mind, we thought we would lay out some basic tips for creating an effective web push strategy.

 Before setting up anything, you need to have a clear understanding of what you are trying to accomplish with your web push notifications.
 Are you trying to increase conversions, boost website traffic, or encourage more people to sign up for your newsletter?
 There are endless options you might be considering, and it is fine to have more than one goal, but they should be clearly stated up front so that you know what you are trying to accomplish.